AbdullahJMubarak/Tetris/README.md

 # Tetris
  ## Link
-   ### This link has a photos of the components,views of the project and Views of the project (Elevation,plan and Sode view).
+   ### This link has a photos of the components,views of the project and Views of the project (Elevation,plan and Side view).

    https://drive.google.com/drive/folders/17Ho_mNC3ZsMABbzQatmJmtGdlTHBG7iP?usp=sharing